 - An easy-to-use backup source that can take seconds to set up, unlike setting up extra physical units.

-- 24/7 access from any device, so you can just as easily check your work files via your phone or tablet, as you can a PC or Mac.
+- 24/7 access from any device, so you can just as easily check your work files via mobile apps and mobile devices, as you can a PC or Mac.

 - Group access, so you don’t need to send files around to all your colleagues.
-You can simply set everyone up with individual accounts and work collaboratively with minimal effort.
+You can simply set everyone up with individual accounts and work collaboratively with minimal effort via file sharing.

 Here’s a look at some of the best cloud-based storage solutions out there.

 One of the oldest cloud storage services out there, Dropbox is a popular service for millions of users.
 Its business side of things is just as proficient.
-DropBox Business starts at $12.50 per user per month, providing you with 3TB of encrypted space.
-Utilizing 256-bit AES and SSL/TLS encryption, your data is stored securely, away from prying eyes.
+DropBox Business starts with a 30-day free trial before increasing to $12.50 per user per month.
+For the price, you’re provided with 5TB of encrypted cloud storage space.
+Enterprise storage options are also available if you get in touch with Dropbox for more details for a customizable solution.
+In all cases, Dropbox Business utilizes 256-bit AES and SSL/TLS encryption, so your data is stored securely, away from prying eyes.

 Other features include Office 365 integration, an admin console with audit log, plus remote device wipe functionality in case of a device being lost or stolen.
 Two-factor authentication is also an option if you want extra security.

-It’s very likely that you and your employees already use Google services extensively – whether that’s through G Suite-based email addresses or even through Adsense accounts.
+It’s likely that you and your employees already use Google services extensively — whether that’s through G Suite-based email addresses or even through Adsense accounts.
 So, it makes perfect sense to also use Google Cloud for Work/Business.
+It works as effortlessly as Google Drive does for personal accounts.

-For $12 per user per month, you can sign up to its Business package which offers an enhanced office suite with extensive storage and archiving functionality.
-If you require fewer than 5 users, each user gets 1TB of storage, but for larger small businesses, that storage becomes unlimited.
+For $12 per user per month, you can sign up to its Business package which offers an enhanced office suite with unlimited storage and archiving functionality.
+If you require fewer than five users, each user gets 1TB of storage, but for larger small businesses, that storage becomes unlimited.
+If your needs are lesser then the $6-per-user-per-month package provides you with 30GB of storage and the same features.

 It’s possible to edit files online directly, as well as go offline and edit a file before coming back online to sync up with other users in your team.
 Collaboration is near effortless with extensive features within Google’s suite of office tools including Google Docs, Sheets, and Slides, saving you money as you can use these instead of dedicated Office packages.